 |Social sustainability||10% of all state purchasing will be with certified minority, woman, economically disadvantaged and veteran-owned businesses||8.2% total spending was with certified minority, woman, economically disadvantaged and veteran-owned businesses – up from 7.7% in FY18|

-Benefits for FY2019 are conservative and reflect only electronics and paper purchases.
+Benefits for FY2019 are conservative and reflect only purchases of electronics and paper.
 Paper-related environmental impact estimates were made using the Environmental Paper Network Paper Calculator Version 4.0.

 Sustainable contracts highlights